thetutlage/lineup/readme.md

 ### Actions

-CLI tools performs bunch of actions , which does not falls in notification or logs category, you can simple use lineup.action object to display following actions.
+CLI tools performs bunch of actions , which does not falls in notification or logs category, you can simply use lineup.action object to display following actions.

 ```javascript
 var LineUp = require('../index');